How To Make Archery Targets At Home

 Archery targets can get pricey, especially if you’re spending hours on end driving aluminum and steel through them.

-After all, bows can last for decades, and arrows for even longer.
-What’s not going to last is that target in a bag.
+After all, a new bow can last for decades, and arrows for even longer.

 They’re good, don’t get us wrong, but not for a hardcore archer who’s going to be out there as often as possible.

-So let’s make our own instead.
-It saves money, it’s a hands-on way to add to your hobby, and you can make far bigger targets than what you can buy in a store.
+It saves money, it’s a hands-on way to add to your hobby, and you can make far bigger foam targets than store-bought targets.

 Ready to go?